scgbern/scgpico/content/staff/andreichis/index.md

 ---
-Title: Andrei ChiÈ
+Title: Andrei Chiş
 ---

 ![AndreiChis_ProfilePhoto](%assets_url%/files/72/e6w80t6hd2fmj89j85pn37aq2mn88d/AndreiChis-262x272.png)

 <div style="background-color:#faebcc">This is my old website that I used during my Phd.
 New website is under construction.
 You can follow me on twitter for updates: <a href="https://twitter.com/Chis_Andrei">@Chis_Andrei</a> </div>

 I am a PhD Candidate at the University of Bern in the Software Composition Group since October 2012.
-Prior to this, I got a master and a bachelor degree in software engineering from the ["Politehnica" University of TimiÈoara](http://www.upt.ro/en/), under the supervision of [Radu Marinescu](http://bigfoot.cs.upt.ro/~radum/), with theses in the area of software visualisation.
+Prior to this, I got a master and a bachelor degree in software engineering from the ["Politehnica" University of Timişoara](http://www.upt.ro/en/), under the supervision of [Radu Marinescu](http://bigfoot.cs.upt.ro/~radum/), with theses in the area of software visualisation.
 During my master I worked at [intooitus](http://www.intooitus.com) on integrating the results of my research into [infusion](http://www.intooitus.com/products/infusion), a platform for assessing the quality of software systems.
 Currently, apart from doing a PhD, I'm an active contributor to [Pharo](http://pharo.org/) and [Moose](http://moosetechnology.org/) and from time to time a [blogger](https://chisvasileandrei.wordpress.com/).

 #Research Interests
 <div>